trh0ly/pf-selection/README.md

-# Implications of different risk management strategies on the value/risk profile of the overall position
+# Implications of different risk management strategies on the value/risk profile of an overall position

 -----------------------------------------------------------------------------
 Overview: